Bareflank/MicroV/README.md

   take a similar approach to Xen, keeping the code in the host as small as possible, and instead, delegating the guest operating system to manage the physical devices it is given.
-All virtual device backend drivers run in Ring 0 or Ring 3 of the guest root VM, which is the main virtual machine on the system.
+All virtual device backend drivers run in Ring 0 or Ring 3 of the root VM, which is the main virtual machine on the system.

   <img src="https://github.com/Bareflank/MicroV/raw/master/.github/images/scheduler.png" alt="cross-platform" align="right" height="300" />